Key Takeaways

 How do you know if you’re suffering from depression?

 A diagnosis of depression can be very vague, and you may not really be sure yourself.
-You may be full of self-doubt, wondering if you are simply tired or fatigued, angry at someone, irritable for whatever reason, or just run down.
+You may be full of self-doubt.
+You may wonder if you are just tired or fatigued.
+You may feel angry at someone.
+You may feel irritable for any reason.
+Or you may just feel run down.

 Perhaps you’re coming down with something.
 Maybe it’s Chronic Fatigue Syndrome, Fibromyalgia or some other sickness.
 You feel miserable, you probably feel sorry for yourself, and you don’t know what to do or where to turn to fix yourself.